-Calculate the return on investment (ROI) for every event your nonprofit hosts.
+Calculate the ROI for every event your nonprofit hosts.
 Create a budgeting tool and make sure you understand and are accounting for staff time.
 Determine if there are changes you can make, so you can generate more profit at your event.
 Many fundraising events do not have a positive ROI after including all expenses.